PyFstat/PyFstat/joss-paper/paper.md

 # Acknowledgements

 We acknowledge contributions to the package from Karl Wette, Sylvia Zhu and Dan Foreman-Mackey;
-as well as helpful suggestions by John T. Whelan and Luca Rei and the LIGO-Virgo-KAGRA Continuous Wave working group.
+as well as helpful suggestions by John T. Whelan, Luca Rei, and the LIGO-Virgo-KAGRA Continuous Wave working group.
 D.K. and R.T. are supported by European Union FEDER funds, the Ministry of Science, Innovation and Universities and the Spanish Agencia Estatal de Investigación grants